 - Pros.
 Specific or not, but still pluses (we refer to this category comments from “everything is good” to “quickly, on time, inexpensively”).

 - Cons: specific and implicit (this includes from “everything is bad” to specific “master is a fool, smokes tobacco”).

 - Offers. (in this group, any statements like “now if it were …” or “it would be nice …”).

 For now, we will not consider the first group with vague answers, but turn to three other categories.

 “Offers” group : this is exactly what your customers want from you.
-These opinions must be taken into account, not forgetting that business is business, and not every “want” of a client can and should be fulfilled.
+These opinions must be taken into account, not forgetting that business is business, and not every “want” client can and should be performed.

 Group “Pros”: such answers are expressed by “supporters”, sometimes by neutral clients and very rarely – by “critics”.
 Therefore, it is in the “Pros” that your strengths are listed.